 Eject may refer to any of the following:

-The picture is a close-up example of what the eject button looks like on the front of a CD-ROM drive.
-It's usually represented by a small triangle with a line under it and found on the right side of the drive.
+The picture is a close-up example of an eject button and icon on the front of a CD-ROM drive.
+It's usually represented by a triangle with a line underneath and on the drive's right side.

 How to create an eject symbol in HTML

 To create the eject symbol (⏏) in HTML, use the special HTML character code ⏏ in your HTML code.